stripe/rainier/docs/intro.md

 * [Likelihoods and Observations](likelihoods.md)

-This introduces the `Model` and `Trace` types, shows how to condition a model on observations, and how to tune sampling from diagnostics.
+This introduces the `Model` and `Trace` types, shows how to condition a model on observations, and how to check your sampling diagnostics.

 * [Vectors and Covariates](vectors.md)